* MSCI’s all-country world index hits record high

 EASING THE PAIN

-Investors bet that forthcoming virus vaccines would help the industries hit hardest by the pandemic, from tourism to energy.
+Amid the improved outlook, investors bet that forthcoming virus vaccines would ease the pain of industries hit hardest by the pandemic, from tourism to energy.

 Global energy shares have risen almost 34% so far this month, on track for their best month on record as crude prices rally.

-Risk-on moves played out in bond markets, too.
-Yields on benchmark euro zone debt rose from record lows, with German Bund yields edged to near their highest levels in almost a week.
-Yields rise when bond prices fall.
+Those risk-on moves played out in bond markets, too.
+Yields on benchmark euro zone debt rose from record lows.
+German Bund yields traded near their highest levels in almost a week.
+Yields rise when bonds fall.

 U.S. Treasuries were pressured, too, as investors bet any fiscal stimulus package in Washington would bring more debt.